 Alienated from our personal splendor

-These many months later, it is a new day of reckoning.
+Many months later, it is a new day of reckoning.
 Not a lot for this president who appears—forgive the foul pun—untouchable, however for powerful men from each social sector whose violations had been publicly cataloged, their reputations shattered, and their crimes now not concealed or defined away.

 To call God’s energy in such methods is to apprehend its non-coercive character.
 To understand ourselves as humans created inside the picture of this God is to condemn all styles of coercive energy—and to admit while we fail at this.

 Sin’s social size also means that I may be complicit in the sin of others—their failure to get hold of God’s items.
-Lent calls me to reckon with my shadow aspect, with how my motion and inactiveness have dehumanized my pals, making it more difficult for them to include God’s lifestyles-giving desires for them.
+Lent calls me to reckon with my shadow aspect, with how my motion and inactiveness have dehumanized my pals, making it more difficult for them to include God’s lifestyle desires for them.
 And, if that weren’t enough, Lent additionally calls me to reckon with my tendency to look at the abuser as past the limits of divine love.

 Lent asks us to reckon with these tough truths and face our shadow sides in the conviction that none of us is past God’s grace and redemption.
 This is the season’s difficult, however vital work.